 There are several opportunities for you to receive compensation above your 183-day base contract:

 For employees new to the district, 3 days of new staff orientation is paid at per diem.

-All employees have 5 days of supplemental pay.
+All employees have 6 days of supplemental pay.
 Leaves do not apply on these days.
 Four of the supplemental days are scheduled on the calendar.
 If an employee is unable to work a supplemental day, the supervisor will provide make up opportunities.
 A one-week prior notification by the employee is required, except for illness or emergency.
 Make up opportunities will be scheduled and designed by the supervisor with input by the staff member.
 Part time staff have the option to work a full day and be paid for a full day on these days, but it is not required.
 These four days are paid out as they are worked.
 The 5th supplemental day is not scheduled on the calendar and is responsibility based, so 3.5 hours is paid in October for completion of Safe Schools training and the other 3.5 hour is paid on monthly TRI pay.
 The 6th supplemental day is also responsibility based and is paid on monthly TRI pay.

 Discretionary Supplies Allocation--All employees who are employed by the district on October 1st are eligible to be reimbursed for $400 (pro-rated based on FTE) of materials and supplies for their classroom.
 A separate form must be completed and turned in to Human Resources by May 15th.
-Receipts are not required.
 This is a one-time payment once the total amount has been spent, and receipts must be provided.
 Please consult the Discretionary Supplies Allocation Memo for additional details.

-- Professional Development Reimbursement--All certificated employees have $100 available to be used for reimbursement of professional development activities such as credits, clock hours, National Board fees, ProTeach fees, conference registration fees, etc. Receipts are needed for reimbursement once the total amount has been spent.
+- Professional Development Reimbursement--All certificated employees have $100 available to be used for reimbursement of professional development activities such as credits, clock hours, National Board fees, conference registration fees, etc. Receipts are needed for reimbursement once the total amount has been spent.
 The Professional Development Reimbursement form must be submitted to Human Resources by August 31st.